elatov/elatov.github.io/_posts/2012-10-08-setup-fedora-14-machine-as-a-wireless-gateway-for-your-internal-network.md

               Tx excessive retries:0  Invalid misc:34   Missed beacon:0

 Now reboot the machine and make sure it comes up with your static DHCP IP address.
-If it doesn&#8217;t work automatically, the order of **wpa_supplicant** and the **network** service might be off.
+If it doesn't work automatically, the order of **wpa_supplicant** and the **network** service might be off.
 You can edit your **/etc/rc.local** file to sleep for some time and then run the **dhclient** command from there.
 Here is a fedora <a href="http://forums.fedoraforum.org/showthread.php?t=235989" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.fedoraforum.org/showthread.php?t=235989']);">thread</a> that talks about the process.

 Next we need our Fedora Machine to act as NAT.
 When talking about NAT, there are a couple of types.
-From &#8220;<a href="http://www.iptables.info/en/structure-of-iptables.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.iptables.info/en/structure-of-iptables.html']);">Structure Of Iptables</a>&#8220;:
+From "<a href="http://www.iptables.info/en/structure-of-iptables.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.iptables.info/en/structure-of-iptables.html']);">Structure Of Iptables</a>":

 > The **DNAT** target is mainly used in cases where you have a public IP and want to redirect accesses to the firewall to some other host (on a DMZ for example).
 In other words, we change the destination address of the packet and reroute it to the host.
 >
 > **SNAT** is mainly used for changing the source address of packets.
-For the most part you&#8217;ll hide your local networks or DMZ, etc. A very good example would be that of a firewall of which we know outside IP address, but need to substitute our local network&#8217;s IP numbers with that of our firewall.
+For the most part you'll hide your local networks or DMZ, etc. A very good example would be that of a firewall of which we know outside IP address, but need to substitute our local network's IP numbers with that of our firewall.
 With this target the firewall will automatically SNAT and De-SNAT the packets, hence making it possible to make connections from the LAN to the Internet.
 If your network uses 192.168.0.0/netmask for example, the packets would never get back from the Internet, because IANA has regulated these networks (among others) as private and only for use in isolated LANs.
 >
 > The **MASQUERADE** target is used in exactly the same way as SNAT, but the MASQUERADE target takes a little bit more overhead to compute.
-The reason for this, is that each time that the MASQUERADE target gets hit by a packet, it automatically checks for the IP address to use, instead of doing as the SNAT target does &#8211; just using the single configured IP address.
+The reason for this, is that each time that the MASQUERADE target gets hit by a packet, it automatically checks for the IP address to use, instead of doing as the SNAT target does - just using the single configured IP address.
 The MASQUERADE target makes it possible to work properly with Dynamic DHCP IP addresses that your ISP might provide for your PPP, PPPoE or SLIP connections to the Internet.

 So *SNAT* is a static NAT, where *MASQUERADE* is dynamic NAT.
-I wasn&#8217;t sure if I will add more machines to my internal network, but I if I would, I wouldn&#8217;t want to tinker with my NAT setup.
-Also I didn&#8217;t have any public IP addresses, so I decided to set up a MASQUERADE NAT instead of SNAT.
+I wasn't sure if I will add more machines to my internal network, but I if I would, I wouldn't want to tinker with my NAT setup.
+Also I didn't have any public IP addresses, so I decided to set up a MASQUERADE NAT instead of SNAT.

 The process is actually pretty easy.
-From &#8220;<a href="http://www.revsys.com/writings/quicktips/nat.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.revsys.com/writings/quicktips/nat.html']);">Quick-Tip: Linux NAT in Four Steps using iptables</a>&#8221; here are the commands that I ran:
+From "<a href="http://www.revsys.com/writings/quicktips/nat.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.revsys.com/writings/quicktips/nat.html']);">Quick-Tip: Linux NAT in Four Steps using iptables</a>" here are the commands that I ran:

     moxz:~> echo 1 > /proc/sys/net/ipv4/ip_forward
     moxz:~> iptables -t nat -A POSTROUTING -o eth1 -j MASQUERADE